 I mean, c’mon – SS, RP, MQ, BOGO – coupon terminology reads like some secret code of abbreviations that you need a super secret decoder ring to understand.

 But never fear, I have your decoder ring right here!
-(Ok, maybe I have just always wanted to talk like a superhero 🙂 ) But, I do have a complete list of couponing terms that you will need to know in order to learn how to start couponing.
+(Ok, maybe I just want to talk like a superhero 🙂 ) But, I do have a complete list of couponing terms that you will need to know in order to learn how to start couponing.
 Using a glossary type list of coupon terms will allow you to get familiar with what all the abbreviations mean in a simple way.

 With that, here is your Complete List of Coupon Terminology: